Endowment Annuities, Also Known as the Model T Annuity

 Endowment annuities are antiques; the industry has modernized

 My dad owned an endowment annuity he purchased from New York Life in 1935.
 The funds grew over the years, and when he was 85, he received a check in the mail.
 Along with the check also came a pile of tax liability; he didn’t need or want the money.
 Several calls to New York Life all ended the same, sorry, but your annuity is endowed.

 What had been intended for use later in life was now in his bank account as well as the accumulated interest, all taxable as ordinary income.

 Endowment means the contract ended and New York Life paid.

-As annuities evolved so did the guarantees in the contracts.
-What seemed a very old age (85) is now easily attainable by a large percentage of people, even 100 is now a number many people can expect to reach.
-A natural extension in annuity contracts was to push back the end of the contract to a later date, such as age 95 which happened in 1997.
+As annuities evolved, so did the guarantees in the contracts.
+What seemed a very old age (85) is now easily attainable by a large percentage of people; even 100 is now a number many people can expect to reach.
+A natural extension in annuity contracts was to push back the end of the contract to a later date, such as age 95, which happened in 1997.

 The same thing happened with insurance products and their contractual end.
-When Congress moved the IRA termination date to age 115, the insurance industry changed their termination date to age 120.
-Now annuities and some life insurance policies can have their termination date moved to a distant age and this allows the annuitant to have complete control over when the funds will be used as well as total control over the tax liability.
+When Congress moved the IRA termination date to age 115, the insurance industry changed its termination date to age 120.
+Now annuities and some life insurance policies can have their termination date moved to a distant age, and this allows the annuitant to have complete control over when the funds will be used as well as total control over the tax liability.

 The other modernization of annuities that has removed any need for an endowment date is a new invention called an income rider.
 Annuities, for the most part, were always allowed to be used as income.
-The process was called annuitization, and new products were invented just to be used as revenue from their date of origin, these products are called income annuities or immediate annuities.
+The process was called annuitization, and new products were invented just to be used as revenue from their date of origin; these products are called income annuities or immediate annuities.

 Just like the Model T, cars have evolved to what we have available today.
-Annuities are no different; the new modern annuities are only connected to their parentage by the name: annuity.
+Annuities are no different; the new modern annuities are only connected to their parentage by the name: an annuity.